buildkite-plugins/docker-compose-buildkite-plugin/README.md

 If set to true, adds useful Docker labels to the primary container.
 See [Container Labels](#container-labels) for more info.

 The default is `true`.

+#### `labels` (run only, string or array)

+A list of KEY=VALUE that are passed through as service labels when image is being ran.
+These will be merged with any service labels defined in the compose file.

+#### `build-labels` (build only, string or array)

+A list of KEY=VALUE that are passed through as service labels when image is being built.
+These will be merged with any service labels defined in the compose file.

 #### `compatibility` (boolean)